V.League 1: Qualification for Asian competitions

-Qualification criteria for 2025–26
+Qualification criteria for 2026–27

-The V.League 1 winner qualify automatically for the subsequent season's AFC Champions League Two group stage and runner-ups qualify for the qualifying play-offs.
+The V.League 1 winner qualify automatically for the subsequent season's AFC Champions League Elite preliminary round and runner-ups qualify for the AFC Champions League Two group stage.

 The number of places allocated to Vietnamese clubs in AFC competitions is dependent upon the position the country holds in the AFC club competition rankings, which are calculated based on the performance of teams in AFC competitions over the previous eight years.
-Currently, Vietnam is ranked fourteenth, ahead of Singapore and above Jordan.
+Vietnam is ranked fourteenth, ahead of Singapore and above Iraq.

 As of 18 May 2025, the coefficients for are as follows: